benchmark-urbanism/vue-mapbox-feature/docs/README.md

 import VueMapboxFeature from '@benchmark-urbanism/vue-mapbox-feature'
 ```

 Once imported, the `VueMapboxFeature` tag will be available for use.
-Use a `v-if` directive to stall the component until the provided `mapbox-gl` or `maplibre-gl` instances are ready to roll.
-Else, if you are using multiple features, place these inside a parent `div` with a single `v-if` directive:

 ```html
 <VueMapboxFeature